 This contemporary facility is known as Jelly Bean working, referring to the little green light showing on or off on social media sites.

 Complementing the Town Hall with its meeting spaces and reconfigurable forms, the open-plan office spaces are divided up into neighbourhoods connected by Main Streets.
 The only personal space allocated to workers is their lockers and storage, which are positioned on these streets.

 "The fit-out keeps Mirvac's prowess in advanced engineering to the fore, with cutouts in the floors and ceiling revealing the building's state-of-the-art services.
 In addition, the temperature inside and out the sealed blind cavities can be displayed on a smart phone, as can a purpose-specific meter measuring even the slightest structural movements in the building – another example of engineering savvy on display."

 These precision building performance measurements plus pro-active health initiatives, such as healthy air, optimum natural light and the provision of 257 bicycle spaces plus 50 more for visitors has added up to the EY Centre and Mirvac's own fit-out attracting a plethora of green awards.
 These include a base building targeting a 5 NABERS energy rating, and a 6 Star Green Star As-Built rating for the building.
-Mirvac is aiming to be one of the first offices to achieve the Gold WELL rating, which takes a holistic approach to health in the built environment – looking in particular at behaviour, operations and design.
+Mirvac has also been one of the first offices to achieve the Gold WELL rating, which takes a holistic approach to health in the built environment – looking in particular at behaviour, operations and design.